Richard Cordray: Early life and education

-Cordray was born in Columbus, Ohio, the middle child between brothers Frank Jr. and Jim, and was raised in Grove City, Ohio, where he attended public schools.
+Cordray was born on May 3, 1959, in Columbus, Ohio, the middle child between brothers Frank Jr. and Jim, and was raised in Grove City, Ohio, where he attended public schools.
 At Grove City High School, Cordray became a champion on the high school quiz show In The Know and worked for minimum wage at McDonald's.
 He graduated from high school in 1977 as co-valedictorian of his class.

-His first job in politics was as an intern for United States Senator John Glenn as a junior at Michigan State University's James Madison College.
+Cordray's first job in politics was as an intern for U.S. Senator John Glenn as a junior at Michigan State University's James Madison College.
 Cordray earned Phi Beta Kappa honors and graduated summa cum laude with a Bachelor of Arts degree in legal and political theory in 1981.
 As a Marshall Scholar, he earned a Master of Arts with first class honors in philosophy, politics and economics from Brasenose College, Oxford.
-He was a member of the Oxford University Men's Basketball Team and earned a Varsity Blue in 1983.
-At the University of Chicago Law School, where he earned his J.D. degree with honors in 1986, he served as editor-in-chief of the University of Chicago Law Review.
+Cordray was a member of the Oxford University Men's Basketball team and earned a Varsity Blue in 1983.
+He subsequently earned a Juris Doctor from the University of Chicago Law School, where he served as editor-in-chief of the University of Chicago Law Review.

 Early career

-After starting work as a law clerk at the U.S. Supreme Court, Cordray returned to his high school to deliver the commencement speech for the graduating class of 1988.
+After starting work as a law clerk at the U.S. Supreme Court, Cordray returned to his high school to deliver the commencement speech for the class of 1988.
 He began his career by clerking for Judge Robert Bork of the U.S. Court of Appeals for the District of Columbia Circuit and for Justices Byron White and Anthony Kennedy of the Supreme Court of the United States.
-After clerking for Kennedy in 1989, he was hired by the international law firm Jones Day to work in its Cleveland office.
+After clerking for Kennedy in 1989, Cordray was hired by the international law firm Jones Day to work in its Cleveland office.

 From 1989 to at least 2000, Cordray taught various courses at the Ohio State University Moritz College of Law and Georgetown University.

-Ohio House of Representatives
+Ohio House of Representatives (1991–1992)

-In 1990 Cordray ran for an Ohio State House of Representatives seat, in the 33rd district (southern and western Franklin County), against six-term incumbent Republican Don Gilmore.
-Unopposed for the Democratic nomination, he defeated Gilmore by an 18,573–11,944 (61–39%) margin.
+In 1990, Cordray ran for an Ohio State House of Representatives seat, in the 33rd district (southern and western Franklin County), against six-term incumbent Republican Don Gilmore.
+Unopposed for the Democratic nomination, Cordray defeated Gilmore by an 18,573–11,944 (61–39%) margin.